Congressional District # 11

 OPERABLE UNIT 1 – THE SOUTH DITCH

-The first Five-Year Review Report for the DePue/New Jersey Zinc/Mobil Chemical Site was completed on June 25, 2010.
-The subject of the five-year review was the interim remedial action that had been completed at OU1.
-The results of the review indicated that the interim remedy at OU1 is protective of human health and the environment in the short term because access to the South Ditch is restricted by a fence and the metals-contaminated sediments that were removed are stored at OU3 in a Corrective Action Management Unit (CAMU) to contain the metals.
+The OU1 interim cleanup triggered the requirement for five-year reviews at the site.
+The First Five-Year Review Report was completed on June 25, 2010.
+The purpose of a five-year review is to determine whether the remedy at a site is protective of human health and the environment.
+The subject of the review was the OU1 interim remedial action.
+The review concluded that the interim remedy at OU1 is protective of human health and the environment in the short term because access to the South Ditch is restricted by a fence and the metals-contaminated sediments that were removed and stored at OU3 in a Corrective Action Management Unit (CAMU) to contain the metals.
 In order for the remedy at OU1 to be protective in the long term, the remedy selection process for OU5 must be completed and implemented.
+The Second Five-Year Review Report is due by June 25, 2015.

 OPERABLE UNIT 2 – PHOSPHOGYPSUM STACK

-The cleanup for OU2 is addressed under Illinois State Landfill Closure regulations.
+The cleanup for OU2 is being addressed under Illinois State Landfill Closure regulations.
 The stack was capped and vegetated.
 An engineered treatment wetland was constructed adjacent to the landfill as part of the landfill closure.
 A pilot test to change the vegetative cover from Kentucky 31 fescue (a potential source of fungus to grazing animals) to native prairie habitat is ongoing.
+In December 2013, the Depue Group installed additional groundwater monitoring wells.
+IEPA is reviewing a comprehensive hydrogeological study of the phosphogypsum stack and associated groundwater data.

 OPERABLE UNIT 3 – FORMER PLANT SITE AREA